r/writing Subreddit Stats and Best Posting Times

 r/writing Engagement Analysis

-r/writing shows typical engagement for a community of this scale, with an average of 172.1 upvotes per post across its 3,378,042 members.
-The community is moderately discussion-oriented, with a comment-to-upvote ratio of 0.33.
-To reach the Hot section of r/writing, posts typically need at least 2 upvotes, reflecting the community's activity level.
+r/writing shows typical engagement for a community of this scale, with an average of 16.5 upvotes per post across its 3,402,304 members.
+The community is highly discussion-oriented, with a comment-to-upvote ratio of 1.4.

 r/writing Posting Patterns Analysis

-Based on an analysis of 100 top posts from the past week, Friday is the most active day with 24 posts reaching the top, while Wednesday sees the least activity with 9 posts.
-Activity is fairly evenly distributed between weekdays and weekends.
+Based on an analysis of 48 top posts from the past week, Sunday is the most active day with 11 posts reaching the top, while Wednesday sees the least activity with 4 posts.
+Weekend activity tends to outpace weekdays, suggesting a more leisure-oriented community.

 r/writing Growth Analysis